 Located on Florida’s Atlantic coast, Daytona Beach is known for its expansive shoreline (23 miles long and 500 feet wide at low tide) and its unique, hard-packed white sand.

 The smooth, hard-packed sand made Daytona Beach a mecca for motorsports in the early 1900s.
 Car races took place directly on the beach for over 50 years, and Daytona Beach even became known as “The World’s Most Famous Beach.”
 While Daytona Beach is still known as the World Center of Racing, the beach tracks were replaced by the Daytona International Speedway in 1959, which is now home to the famous DAYTONA 500.

 There are still select sections of Daytona Beach where driving on the beach is allowed.
 It’s one of the most popular and iconic activities visitors have come to enjoy on Daytona Beach.
 Other activities include visiting the boardwalk and pier or renting surfboards, bodyboards, bicycles, or scooters.

 Spending even just 1 day on Daytona Beach offers endless hours of fun.
 It is one of the best things to do in Florida!

 The DAYTONA 500, held every year in mid-February at the Daytona International Speedway in Daytona Beach, is an incredible event to behold.
 It’s not just another race, it’s the most important race in NASCAR with the largest prize purse and is often referred to as the “Super Bowl of Stock Car Racing”.

-Watching the stock cars make 200 laps (500 total miles) around the Daytona International Speedway is fun, but the real reason for attending is the massive tailgate that goes on just outside of the racetrack which might just be the biggest party in the state of Florida!
+Watching the stock cars make 200 laps (500 total miles) around the Daytona International Speedway is fun.
+However, the real reason for attending is the massive tailgate that goes on just outside of the racetrack.
+It might just be the biggest party in the state of Florida!

 13. Kayak with Monkeys in Silver Springs